cualquiercosa327/modconv/README.md

 # modconv
-A COLLADA model converter for N64 development.
+An ASSIMP model converter for N64 development.